AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/respond-to-a-poll.md

 description: Learn how Learners respond to polls, update their answers, and view shared results during a Live Hub session.
 ---

-# Respond to a poll in Live Hub
+# Respond to a poll

 As a Learner, polls help you participate actively in a Live Hub session.
 When an Instructor launches a poll, it appears in the **Polls & Quizzes** panel, where you can submit your response by selecting one or more options or entering a short text answer, depending on the poll type.
 You can update your response while the poll remains open.
 If the Instructor shares the results, you can view the poll outcomes in real time.
 This article explains how to respond to polls and view shared results during a session.